ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    abstraction method defined in {{!RFC7926}}:

 >  Abstraction is the process of applying the policy to the
->  available TE information within a domain, to produce selective
+>  available TE information within a domain to produce selective
 >  information that represents the potential ability to connect
 >  across the domain.
 Thus, abstraction does not necessarily offer
 >  all possible connectivity options, but presents a general view of